I go by nikete in everything but the most formal of documents.

 Broadly, I am motivated to work towards the improvement of the understanding.
 By desining, building and understanding the computational engines that mediate collective cognition.
 Methodologically my tools come mostly from economics and machine learning.
 I enjoy theory driven work and oportunistic experimentation.
 I run a small consultancy, Amurado Research OU, focused on commercial applications of machine learning and economics.
 I am also a research affiliate of the Laboratory for Computational Physiology at MIT, where I try to design better algorithms and mechanisms for finding which treatments to use in the Intensive Care Unit.

-My current applied focus is on medicine.
-How can we design better ways of evaluating proposed policies given the existing observational data?
-I believe that the current way Reinforcement Learning algorithms in medicine are evaluated does not lead to a collective acumulation of knowledge about what effective policies are.
-I am trying to find better ways.
+My current applied focus is on medicine, and in particular improving cognition around the ongoing covid-19 pandemic.
+On a longer term, I care about: How can we design better ways of evaluating proposed policies given the existing observational data?
 While the ICU is my current “model institution”, but I have also studied various markets (betting, cryptocurrencies, internet advertising) and non-market institutions (various comunes and collectives).
-I would love to do some experiments about collecticve cognition around nutrition.

 Google scholar has a good first approximation to my academic output.